First Degree Murder Sentencing and Penalties

 - The killing involved bombs or explosive materials; and

-- The defendant was an active gang member and victim was killed as part of gang activity.
+- The defendant was an active gang member and the victim was killed as part of gang activity.

 The Death Penalty